-Kappa Mu Epsilon sponsors activities for Catawba students with a mathematical theme: Pi Day, movies with at least some mathematical content, problem contests, etc.
+Kappa Mu Epsilon sponsors activities for Catawba students with a mathematical theme: Pi Day, movies with at least some mathematical content, problem contests and etc.

 Lambda Pi Eta

 Lambda Pi Eta (LPH) is the official communication studies honor society of the National Communication Association (NCA).
-To be eligible for membership, students must have completed 60 semester hours in undergraduate credit courses; have a cumulative grade point average of at least 3.0; have completed the equivalent of 12 semester hours in courses in communication and have a grade point average of at least 3.25 in these courses; be in the upper 35% of their graduating class; and currently be enrolled as a fulltime student in good standing at Catawba.
+To be eligible for membership, students must have completed 60 semester hours in undergraduate credit courses; have a cumulative GPA of at least 3.0; have completed the equivalent of 12 semester hours in courses in communication and have a GPA of at least 3.25 in these courses; be in the upper 35% of their graduating class; and currently be enrolled as a full time student in good standing at Catawba.

-The Physical Education Majors Club is an organization for majors in Physical Education, Recreation, Sports Management, Therapeutic Recreation, Athletic Training and other students who are interested in the area of Physical Education.
+The Physical Education Student Majors Club is an organization for majors in Physical Education, Sports Management, Recreation, Therapeutic Recreation, Athletic Training, and other students who are interested in the area of Physical Education.
 Members of the organization will be involved in campus and community wide service projects and attend professional conferences.
 Members will meet regularly to discuss issues related to the profession and to socialize in an informal setting.

 The Math Club exists to support interaction between students and faculty outside the classroom.
 The club encourages fellowship among students with common interests, and provides information on graduate schools and employment opportunities for mathematics majors.